-I spend my days loving my family and our neighbors, telling stories through my writing, and listening as others share theirs.
-I also piece together some of these stories once in awhile on the dear somebody podcast (click here to listen) so we can all be reminded that we belong here, and we aren’t alone.
+I spend my days loving my family and our neighbors, writing stories, and listening as others share theirs.
+Once in a blue moon I piece together some of these stories once in awhile on the dear somebody podcast (click here to listen).